© Copyright Carter McNamara, MBA, Ph.D., Authenticity Consulting, LLC. Adapted

 Strongly Suggested Pre-Reading

-As in our descriptions of the performance planning and performance appraisal
+performance appraisal and development planning) are all cyclical and highly integrated in nature.
+As in our descriptions of the performance planning and performance

-have already been conducted by the supervisor of the team.
+activities have already been conducted for the operator.

-13. If performance does not meet desired performance standards, then develop
+13. If performance does not meet desired performance standards, develop

 or update a performance development plan to address the performance gap*

-(See Note 1 below.)
-This plan clearly conveys how the conclusion was made that
+plan.
+This plan clearly conveys how the conclusion was made that there

-there was inadequate performance, what actions are to be taken, by whom and
+was inadequate performance, what actions are to be taken and by whom and when,

 - In a progressive